-- Ability to reproduce the basic knowledge of mathematics, science and engineering in the areas of steel structures. - Ability to identify, formulate and solve engineering problems of structural engineering related to plastic analysis, light gauge sections. - Ability to demonstrate the procedural knowledge to design a system, component or process as per needs and specifications of structural engineering such as beams and frames. - Ability to practice the culture of professional and ethical responsibilities by following the basics of steel structures. - Ability to evaluate the impact of engineering solutions on the society and also will be aware of contemporary issues regarding failure of steel structures. - Ability to provide factual knowledge on analysis and design of steel structural systems
+- Ability to identify, formulate and solve engineering problems of structural engineering related to plastic analysis, light gauge sections - Ability to demonstrate the procedural knowledge to design a system, component or process as per needs and specifications of structural engineering such as beams and frames. - Ability to practice the culture of professional and ethical responsibilities by following the basics of steel structures. - Ability to evaluate the impact of engineering solutions on the society and also will be aware of contemporary issues regarding failure of steel structures - Ability to provide factual knowledge on analysis and design of steel structural systems